DanielHettegger/bash_aliases/README.md

-# bash_aliases
+# Bash Aliases

-Bash aliases i use daily
+usage: add this to your .bashrc
+`source /path/to/aliases/aliases.bash`